LordBaryhobal/packetman/README.md

 2. Clone this repository on your machine.
 3. Navigate to the downloaded folder
 4. Run `pip install -r requirements.txt`.
 This will install all the needed Python modules.
-5. In the game folder, run `main.py` or, if you have VS Code installed, you can the folder and run one of the launch configs.
+5. In the game folder, run `main.py` or, if you have VS Code installed, you can open the folder and run one of the launch configs.

 ### 2.2 Playing
 No tutorial is given for the game but elements are explained throughout the levels.